 About the new sitemap format

-With the release of version 4 of the sitemaps plugin, the type of the generated sitemap changed from a single sitemap file to a sitemap-index file with sub-sitemaps.
+With the release of version 4 of the Google Sitemap Generator Plugin for WordPress, the type of the generated sitemap changed from a single sitemap file to a sitemap-index file with sub-sitemaps.

 The old sitemap format

 The old sitemap looked like the following table.
 It included all the content of your blog in a single file.

 The new sitemap format looks like the following table.
 Instead of including all content in one huge file, the sitemap index-file links to several sub-sitemaps as described in the official Sitemaps Protocol.
 For each content-type (Posts, Pages, Custom Post Types, Taxonomies) there is a sub-sitemap, for some of them (posts) there is one for each month.
 The actual sub-sitemaps look like the old format showed above.

 - The required resources on server-side are lower.
 Instead of generating a huge sitemap, which required a lot of memory and CPU, only small pieces are served on request.
 That avoids any memory errors or capacity problems on the server.

 - Your sitemap can contain more content.
 Each sitemap is limited in size and the number of URLs inside.
 Splitting the sitemap up means there is more room for your posts.

 - The sitemap loads faster.
 Since the sub-sitemaps are much smaller than the huge old sitemap, they obviously load faster.

 - Less traffic.
 The search engines can see when the sub-sitemaps have been modified, so they can request only the ones which have changed.